-- You will get to know families within your neighbourhood and have the chance to forge great lifelong bonds with their cats.
+- You will get to know families in your neighborhood and have the chance to forge great lifelong bonds with their cats.

-- And of course the supplementary income might be a nice top-up to your household earnings.
+- And of course the supplementary income might be a nice supplement to your household earnings.

-- It is hugely important that you are reliable and organised.
+- It is hugely important that you are reliable and organized.

-- Replying quick and polite in your communication supports the above traits.
+- Replying quickly and politely when communicating demonstrates the above traits.